-The truth is there are some people in our lives that we can never please.
-No matter how hard we try, our good enough never seems to be good enough.
-This can be very hurtful to us and makes us feel as though we are not loved, or even hated by those we seek to please.
-Something to consider: It is not you.
-It may not even be the other person.
+There are some people in our lives that seem impossible to please.
+No matter how hard we try, our very best never feels good enough.
+This can be very hurtful to us, and it makes us feel as though we are not loved.
+Sometimes we are even hated by those we seek to please.
+However, it may not be about you.
+Read on to learn about a couple in a similar situation.

 Ben is a good husband and father.
-He works hard at his job, is well-respected by his peers, and his children adore him.
-His wife, Sara, on the other hand, can't seem to find anything good in anything he does.
-Even though he comes home every night after work, has always pitched in with dinner, the kids, and the chores, his wife complains.
-If he is five minutes later than usual, there are at least five minutes of complaining he and the children endure while eating dinner.
-If on the one occasion he forgets to take out the trash, he hears about it every day until the next trash day.
+He works hard at his job, is well-respected by his peers, and is adored by his children.
+His wife, Sara, on the other hand, can't seem to appreciate anything he does.
+He comes home every night after work, and he always pitches in with dinner, the kids, and the chores, but his wife complains.
+If he is five minutes late, he and the children will have to endure at least ten minutes of complaints over dinner.
+If he ever forgets to take out the trash, he hears about it every day for a week.

 What is a Man to Do?

-When a woman is experiencing mood fluctuations, it can cause others in her midst to feel they are navigating the proverbial minefield.
-It is an uncomfortable time for all involved, but more so for the woman.
-Not all women experience severe menopausal symptoms, hot flashes, mood swings, night sweats, or sleeplessness, but those who do are miserable.
+When a woman experiences mood fluctuations, it can cause others around her to feel as if they are navigating a proverbial minefield.
+It's an uncomfortable time for all involved, but especially for the woman.
+Not all women experience severe menopausal symptoms like hot flashes, mood swings, night sweats, or sleeplessness, but those who do are miserable.

-For more information on menopause and how to support your wife or significant other through this, and to help you to understand, it is not you, but it is not her either, reach out to one of our qualified, licensed therapists.
+It is important to understand that it's not your fault, but it's not hers either.
+For more information on menopause and how to support your wife or significant other through this phase of life, reach out to one of our qualified, licensed therapists.

 You may be at a standstill in your relationship, but every relationship has its struggles.
 You and your wife can work through the tension caused by her menopausal symptoms, and a counselor from BetterHelp can support you through the process.
 Below are some reviews from BetterHelp counselors, from people experiencing similar issues.